pottendo/pottendo-Pi1541/README.md

 - build support for moden GCCs (-mno-unaligend-access)
 - new option `headLess`, see below
 - new option `noHealthMonitor`, see below
+- new options for static or DHCP network configuration, see below
 - as a reset button is missing on most PIs, this is mapped to the button combo which selects DriveID 11 (a rare use-case for me)

 Still the legacy code can be built with support for all supported hardware variants, include PiZero, Pi1 and Pi2 variants - see build chapter _Build_.